What Is a Spiritual Journey? A Guide to the Inner Odyssey

 What is a Spiritual Journey?

 spiritual journey is the process of getting to know ourselves, healing ourselves, and realizing our true nature.
+It is a developmental process through which consciousness expands from ego‑identification to unity with the Higher Self or Spirit.

-While a spiritual journey will be perceived differently depending on an individual’s religious orientation (for example, a Christian, Buddhist, Hindu, or secularist), the stages one goes through are relatively the same.
+While a spiritual journey will be perceived differently depending on an individual’s religious orientation (for example, Christian, Buddhist, Hindu, or secularist), the stages one goes through are relatively the same.

-Under ideal conditions, the spiritual journey to realize our true nature would be a natural and organic process.
 However, these “ideal conditions” rarely, if ever, exist.
-As such, heroic effort is usually needed to “complete” this journey.
+As such, heroic effort is usually needed to “complete” this quest.

 spiritual journey triggers